tilman151/tilman151.github.io/_drafts/data_efficiency_for_rul_estimation.md

 ## Predictive Maintenance, Prognostics, and Remaining Useful Lifetime Estimation

-Predictive maintenance (PDM) or sometimes called condition-based maintenance (CBM) is scheduling maintenance for machines based on the automatic prediction of a fault condition.
+Predictive maintenance (PDM) or sometimes called condition-based maintenance (CBM) a smart kind of maintenance scheduling.
-The aim is to reduce the cost of repair and avoid downtime of the machine.
+Instead of waiting for a machine to fail and suffer downtime, or repairing the machine in a set time interval to avoid downtime at all costs, PDM monitors the health status of the machine to anticipate failure.
+This aims to minimize both downtime and costs of repair.
 Traditionally, there are ways to predict the machine status through physical models or expert systems, but we will focus on data-driven approaches (i.e. deep neural networks).

 Most times, the data used for PDM are multivariate time series.